 Parenting time is not the same as custody.
 Custody defines legal rights, parenting time is a schedule for seeing your child.
-The courts usually define parenting time in terms of the non-custodial parent, however, bother parents time with the child is considered “parenting time.”
+The courts usually define this in terms of the non-custodial parent; however, both parents time with the child is considered “parenting time.”
 The amount of time and frequency is determined by the judge, usually referring to the Indiana Parenting Time Guidelines.
-Parenting time takes many formats, such as:
+This time takes many formats, such as:

-• Supervised parenting time at a facility or with a professional trained in supervision
+• Supervised time at a facility or with a professional trained in supervision

-• Short-term parenting time supervised by the custodial parent, usually for infants in non-marital cases
+• Short-term time together supervised by the custodial parent, usually for infants in non-marital cases

-• parenting time such as overnight or weekend visitation
+• Time such as overnight or weekend visitation

 • Extended parenting time such as spring break, summer vacation, holidays